imgag/aiDIVA/doc/aidiva/hpo_resources.md

 ```

 ## Creation of Resources
-After you successfully downloaded the above mentioned resources you place the files into the folder `data/hpo_resources` so that aiDIVA can find the files.
+After you successfully downloaded the above-mentioned resources you place the files into the folder `data/hpo_resources` so that aiDIVA can find the files.
 Alternatively you can change the path to the files in the config file by changing the path of the following keys in the Internal-Parameter section of the config file (see the `example_configuration_aiDIVA.yaml`) for aiDIVA:

 - hpo-ontology: \<your-full-path\>/hp.obo
 - phenotype-information: \<your-full-path\>/phenotype.hpoa
 - phenotype-to-genes: \<your-full-path\>/phenotype_to_genes.txt
 - transcript-information: \<your-full-path\>/grch38_ensembl_transcript_length_and_strand.tsv
-- hgnc-infromation: \<your-full-path\>/hgnc_complete_set.txt
+- hgnc-information: \<your-full-path\>/hgnc_complete_set.txt
 - string-db-information: \<your-full-path\>/9606.protein.links.detailed.v12.0.txt.gz
 - string-db-aliases: \<your-full-path\>/9606.protein.aliases.v12.0.txt.gz